 the LORD’s love is with those who fear him,

 and remember to obey his precepts.

-Window #5 - MY TRUE NATURE - FLEETING AND DEPENDENT - EVERY DAY IS A NEW GIFT I take a moment to face my own mortality.
+Window #5 - MY TRUE NATURE - FLEETING AND DEPENDENT - EVERY DAY IS A NEW GIFT - podcast I take a moment to face my own mortality.
 I will die.
 This life will be over before I know it.
 How I spend my days is how I spend my life.
 I can be so busy hurrying through the day that I waste my life on things that didn't really matter.
 But in the verses above, I see that the truth of my fleeting, fragile state of human condition is embraced, held within the big picture of the the promises and love of God.
 Every day is a precious gift given, never to be repeated.
 I think about my roles (as a worker, as a parent, as a friend, etc.) and ask "Lord, what are the most important things for me to focus on today?"

 19 The LORD has established his throne

 in heaven, and his kingdom rules over all.

 20 Praise the LORD, you his angels, you mighty

 ones who do his bidding, who obey his word.